United States intervention in Chile: Politics in the 21st century

 In a 2003 town hall with students, high school student James Doubek asked Secretary of State Colin Powell about the United States support for the coup, to which Powell replied that "it is not a part of American history that we're proud of".

 During U.S. President Barack Obama's visit to Chile in 2011, the center-left coalition of Chilean political parties asked Obama to apologize for past U.S. support of Pinochet.
-An interview with the Associated Press, Mr Piñera said his government was "categorically committed to contribute to the search for truth so that justice is done in all of these human rights cases".
-Obama did not respond to requests for an apology but said during a press conference that U.S. relations with Latin America had at times been "extremely rocky," and that people needed to learn from and understand history, but not be trapped by it.
+In an interview with the Associated Press, President Piñera said his government was "categorically committed to contribute to the search for truth so that justice is done in all of these human rights cases".
+Obama did not respond to requests for an apology but said during a press conference that U.S. relations with Latin America had at times been "extremely rocky," and that people needed to learn from and understand history but not be trapped by it.

 In February 2018, in an effort to create a "lasting counterpoint", a statue honoring the slain Chilean diplomat and think tank policy analyst Orlando Letelier was erected on Massachusetts Avenue in Washington, D.C., near the location where Letelier was killed in a 1976 car bombing on the orders of Pinochet.
 The attack also claimed the life of Ronnie Karpen Moffitt, Letelier's 25-year-old American co-worker.
 Michael Moffitt, husband of Ronnie Moffitt and also in the vehicle, survived the attack.
-The Chilean-orchestrated assassination had brought state-sponsored terrorism by an American-backed ally to the cradle of American dominion.
-Three of Letelier's sons and a granddaughter whom Letelier had never been afforded the opportunity to meet attended the unveiling.
+The Chilean-orchestrated assassination had brought state-sponsored terrorism by an American-backed ally to American soil.
+Three of Letelier's sons, and a granddaughter whom Letelier never met, attended the unveiling.
 The unveiling of Letelier's commemorative statue came less than two years after the Obama administration had released a "long classified CIA analysis...[that] cited 'convincing evidence that President Pinochet personally ordered his intelligence chief to carry out the murder.'"
 Letelier had served as Chile's ambassador to the United States under Chile's democratically elected Allende government.
 After Pinochet's 1973 coup, Letelier became a political prisoner and sought political asylum in the United States, where he eventually came to spearhead the economic policy mission of a D.C.-based think tank, the Institute for Policy Studies, as well as organize international condemnation of Pinochet's regime.
 The Institute for Policy Studies has long incorporated the advancement of human rights into the core of its mission.